-What ne etwork folder would you like to map?

-Specify th e drive letter for the connection and the folder that you want to connect to:
+pecify th e drive letter for the connection and the folder that you want to connect to:

-Drive: Z: •

-Folder: Nreadyshare\USB_Storage
+Driver 7.

+Folder \readyshare\USB_Storage

 Example: \\server\share

 Reconnect at logon

 Connect using different credentials

 Connect to a Web site that you can use to store your documents and pictures.

-- 4. Select the drive letter to map to the network folder . - 5.
-(Optional) If you want to connect to the USB drive as a dif ferent user, select the Connect using different credentials check box. - a.
+- 4. Select the drive letter to map to the network folder. - 5.
+(Optional) If you want to connect to the USB drive as a different user, select the Connect using different credentials check box. - a.
 Type the user name and password that you want to use. - b.
 Click OK. - 6.
 Click Finish.